(You Want to) Make a Memory: Background

 Jon Bon Jovi came up with the title, music and most of the lyrics.
 Later he finished the lyrics with Desmond Child and Richie Sambora contributing a couple of lines in the lyrics.
 They finished the song in a couple of hours.
 While recording the song, Jon sat alone with Dann Huff in the booth playing acoustic guitar.
-Vocals, guitars, rhythm guitars and other parts were recorded following day.
+Vocals, guitars, rhythm guitars and other parts were recorded the following day.

 "The beauty of '(You Want to) Make a Memory' is that it has the same feeling as 'Livin' on a Prayer'," noted Jon Bon Jovi in 2007.
 "Like we're starting in a whole new place again.
 I'll call it 'art' if it falls on its face and 'genius' if it works."

 The video for the song was directed by Kevin Kerslake and shot in a bar called Layla's.
 Its storyline is based on the movie Ghost (1990) and is about a couple who is not together anymore.

 It was also inspired by the troubles Richie Sambora was going through in his own personal life at the time, such as the divorce with Heather Locklear, the custody battle in the middle of an alcohol addiction, and having lost his father to cancer.
 CMT hosted the exclusive on-air and wireless premieres of the video on Thursday, May 3, 2007.
 Video made its television world premiere on CMT's Top 20 Countdown and later bowed on CMT Mobile.
 The video was also available for free streaming at CMT's official website.
 That episode of CMT's Top 20 Countdown aired again on Friday, May 4, 2007 at 1:30 p.m.
 E.T./P.T.